serveit-ca/CP11/Elin_info_branch/Elin_Kim_readme.md

 ## ✨ Short Bio / Fun Fact
 - I'm 16.
 - I was born in South Korea.
-- I take size 250 shoes
+- My shoe size is 7.

 ## 🎯 Goals for this Course
-- Learn to think
+- Become familiar with using github and VS code
-- Improve my programming skills
+- Improve my programming skills and logical thinking skills
 - Build at least one project I’m proud of
 - Work better in a team